The key things you may want to know...

 As an alternative, if you are new to Leyton Yoga you can also register an account with us and Mindbody using this registration form, and then go to the schedule to book the class you want, signing in with those new details.

-how to find the studio
+how to find the midland studio

-We are in the Midland Business Centre, which is at 691 High Road Leyton, E10 6RA.
+For classes titled In-person at Midland, we are in the Midland Business Centre, which is at 691 High Road Leyton, E10 6RA.
 The entrance is to the left of the USSR supermarket, and once you walk through the doors of the Midland Business Centre you turn immediate left to walk up a small flight of stairs to the first floor.
 Once you're on the first floor our reception door is 3rd on the right.

 The nearest rail option is the Midland Road Overground Station.
 For car parking there is resident permit parking near to studio, and also paid for parking for up to 3hour stays - we recommend the PayByPhone mobile app for this parking which once set up is very quick and easy to use.